CultureHQ/client/README.md

 const { expectedParams, optionalParams } = cultureHQ.createEvent;
 ```

-If a function has `multipart = true` set on its config, it's because one or more of the attributes require a file object.
+If a function has `multipart` set on its config, it's because one or more of the attributes require a file object.
 In this case, a `File` object should be given for the value, as in:

 ```js
 const avatar = document.querySelector("#avatar").files[0];